dw61/electronvolt/README.md

 Install this module using pip via `pip install hbar`.

-Use this module in an interactive python environment, such as jupyter notebook, via `from hbar import *`, for best using experience.
+Use this module in an interactive python environment, such as jupyter notebook, via `from hbar import *`, for best experience.

-If you need an interactive python environment, try [mybinder.org](https://mybinder.org/v2/gh/DiegoWang51/hbar/HEAD?filepath=others%2Fcalculator.ipynb).
-This page usually loads within 2 minutes.
+You can also run this module [here](https://mybinder.org/v2/gh/DiegoWang51/hbar/HEAD?filepath=others%2Fcalculator.ipynb).
+Use shift+enter to execute a block of code.
+This page usually loads in 3 minutes.

 ## Units and Constants